mrhornsby/zookeeper/readme.md

 The image only has a small set of configuration parameters.

-The command arguments to the image are as follows:

-> Usage: bin/entrypoint.sh [myid] [node_count]
->
-> myid - the id to give this zookeeper node
-> node_count - the total number of nodes (used to build zoo.cfg)

-With no arguments the script creates a single zookeeper node with *myid* set to 1.
+With no arguments the image creates a single zookeeper node with *myid* set to 1.

-With a single argument the script creates a single zookeeper node with *myid* set to the first argument.
+With a single argument the image creates a single zookeeper node with *myid* set to the first argument.

-With two arguments the script creates a single zookeeper node with *myid* set tot he first argument and *zoo.conf* configured to have the number of servers specified by the second argument.
-The nodes are each expected to be called *zk-1*, *zk-2*, *zk-3* ...
+With more than one argument the script creates a single zookeeper node with *myid* set to the first argument and *zoo.conf* configured to have each of the other nodes listed e.g.

+> docker run --volume=/var/opt/zookeeper -p 2181:2181 mrhornsby/zookeeper:latest 1 3 4 7

+would result in this server, *zk-1*, having a config pointing to servers named *zk-3*, *zk-4*, *zk-7*.

-The name of the nodes can be varied by modifying the *PREFIX* environment variable.
+The name of the nodes can be varied by modifying the *PREFIX* environment variable, which defaults to *zk-*.